lenra-io/application-runner/docs/EnvSessionTree.md

 # The Environment and Session achitecture

 ## How does it works ?

-We tried to organize each actor in the system with elixir process/genserver.
+We tried to organize each actor in the system with elixir Genserver/Supervisor/DynamicSupervisor.
-These are the actors in the system.
-- An Environment is a specific version of an app.
-The Environment handle everything that is in common between every users of one version of the application (The cache of all widget for example.)
+- An Environment is a speicific version of an app.
+The Environment handle everything that is in common between every users of a specific version of the application (The cache of all widget for example.)
 - A session is a device open in a specific App.
 The session is linked to the Environment and handle all IN/OUT between the client socket and the Environment.
 The session handle everyhting that is specific to a user (the state of the UI for example.)

 To match these two actor and everything they handle, we use GenServer, DynamicSupervisor and Supervisor.